Fi0x/LanguageGenerator/README.md

 path to save individual language-files in a .json format.
 These files are compatible with the web-version of this tool.
 The client however does not support a visual option like the web-ui to modify or add languages.
 This can only be done, by changing the .json files directly.

-## RaspberryPi setup
-- Install docker `sudo apt install docker`
-- Add user to docker-group `sudo usermod -a -G docker ${USER}`
-- Add docker to autostart `sudo systemctl enable docker`
-- Run docker-command to start mysql container
-- Run `schema.sql` to initialize the database
-- In the jar-directory, create a `config` folder
-- Copy the `application.properties` into the `config` folder
-- Adjust the settings for the database in the `applications.properties` file
-- Run the jar-file (not the one with dependencies, just the regular one)
-- !!!
-Instead of the jar-file, you can also use mvn clean package to generate a war file, this might be working better